 In 2006, Brian became President and CEO of Arrowhead Products (aerospace ducting and air management systems) where he brought in significant new aircraft development programs and grew company revenue and profitability by almost 70% during his tenure.

 In 2012, Brian joined American Industrial Partners (AIP) as CEO of AIP Aerospace and acquired a group of 2 composite manufacturers and 3 tooling companies via carve‐out from a UK public company.
 He developed the aerospace composite business through significant backlog expansion in U.S. and Europe, deeper penetration into the ceramic matrix composites niche, operational efficiency improvements, facility expansion and talent upgrades.
 The business was sold to PCC in 2015, resulting in a double‐digit MOIC.
 Brian re‐branded the aerospace tooling companies (formerly competitors) as Ascent Aerospace and merged them using common manufacturing and business processes, strong financial incentives, leadership development, and smart bidding and capacity management strategies.
 He added automation and integration capability to Ascent through a number of greenfield start‐ups and key acquisitions in Seattle, Michigan, France, Spain, Germany and the UK.
 As a result, transformed Ascent from a US‐focused tooling‐only business (short backlog/capital intensive) into a global provider of assembly‐line integration services and automation products with highly differentiated tooling capabilities that advantage the integration business.
 Under Brian's leadership, Ascent's EBITDA grew by 5 times.

-Brian has a Bachelor Degree in Mechanical Engineering and an MBA from Brigham Young University.Contact Brian: firstname.lastname@example.org
+Brian has a Bachelors Degree in Mechanical Engineering from UC Berkeley, and an MBA from Brigham Young University.Contact Brian: email@example.com

 Edward is a serial entrepreneur with significant transaction and operating experience.